Why do we do it?

 The mathematics taught at Dean Field is carefully planned out to follow the National Curriculum issued by the government and is taught for the most part in the same order.
-We believe that a secure understanding of number and place value is an important building blocks that must be in place before moving onto any other, more complex mathematics, hence why each teacher dedicates the most if not all of Autumn 1 term to teaching and developing their class’s understanding of number and place value.
+We believe that a secure understanding of number and place value is an important building block that must be in place before moving on to any other, more complex mathematics, hence why each teacher dedicates the most if not all of Autumn 1 term to teaching and developing their class’s understanding of number and place value.

 How is it assessed?